DanielMarch/super-calc/README.md

-Super-Calc
+#super-Calc

-A super duper calculator web app
+A super duper calculator.

+It has the following features:
+*Addition
+*Subtraction
+*Multiplication
+*Divison
+*Square Roots
+*Power
+*Factorials
+*Sums